Quick answer

 What are the best musical toys for babies?

 The best musical toys for babies are simple, safe, and responsive, like a soft rattle, a baby xylophone, a press and play piano, a shaker, and a musical activity table.
 Brands such as VTech, Baby Einstein, Hape, and Fisher Price make popular options.
-These lively toys are for awake play, while a calm companion like Sleepytale carries that love of music into a soothing bedtime.
+These lively toys are for awake play, while an AI friend like Sleepytale makes music of its own, original lullabies and whole musicals built around your child, for car rides, quiet afternoons, and the soft end of the night.

 Are musical toys good for babies?